Insulin resistance is becoming more common by the day. But how do we manage it?

 Fruits and Vegetables

 The great thing about fruits and veggies is that they are relatively low in calories, but help get you full.
 So add them to your meals for more substance, without sending your calorie count soaring.
 They are also jam-packed with vitamins and dietary fibre!

 Protein choices on your Manna diet for insulin resistance include poultry, fish and lean red meat.
 Choosing leaner sources of protein reduces your intake of calories and saturated fat.
 You should limit your daily intake of protein foods to 85 to 170grams per day.

 Dairy foods are great sources of calcium and protein.
 Make sure to include plenty of low-fat or non-fat dairy into your diet.

-These foods are full of nutrients, vitamins and fiber.
+These foods are full of nutrients, vitamins and fibre.
 They make great snacks and can add value to your meals when used in dishes like salads and stews.

-For a very easy-to-follow diet to reduce insulin resistance, follow the Manna Diet and also take the Manna Blood Sugar Support supplement with each meal, because this supplement can help to reduce insulin levels in the blood stream and also reduce excess glucose (lowering blood sugar levels).
+Also take the Manna Blood Sugar Support supplement with each meal, because this supplement can help to reduce insulin levels in the bloodstream and also reduce excess glucose (lowering blood sugar levels).